-On the example slide, you can see the summary of the following online transactions types: PayPal, Credit Card, Bank Transfer, Cash on Delivery, and Others.
+On the example slide, you can see the summary of the following online transaction types: PayPal, Credit Card, Bank Transfer, Cash on Delivery, and Others.

 To present preferred delivery methods, you can use the structure data chart and KPI values dashboard to make the numbers more visible.
-The common options include Home Delivery by post or courier, Click & Collect, Shop Pick-up Point.
+The common options include Home Delivery by post or courier, Click-and-collect, and Shop Pick-up Point.

 Show the monthly sales e-commerce analysis

 The trend line chart is one of the best visual methods for presenting and comparing tendencies.
 On the slide below you can see the comparison of Net Revenue Value vs. Orders Entry Value over time.